 The plan proposes the play space be upgraded to the level expected of a district level park.
+This upgrade will also include a multi-level play tower and retain the much loved flying bicycle carousel and zip line.
 The play space is to be consolidated into one location to improve overall park function (refer item 11 on page 16).